 WHEREAS, it is with great pride that we recognize the accomplishments of this Mississippian who serves as a model citizen in her community:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Mrs. Janice Ammann on the occasion of her retirement after 16 years as a valuable session employee of the Mississippi Senate, and thank her for her public service to the State of Mississippi.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby recognize and commend the civic, church and career accomplishments of Ernestine Jackson Rogers of Kemper County, Mississippi, on the occasion of her 75th birthday and extend to her the best wishes of the Senate.

-BE IT FURTHER RESOLVED, That this resolution be presented to Janice and her family at the former Senators' reunion proceedings on February 20, 2003, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Ernestine Rogers and her family and be made available to the Capitol Press Corps.